ArenRedd/arenredd.github.io/_posts/2025-06-02-filecloud-docker-self-host.md

 ## 🎉 Conclusion: I Tamed the Cloud

-FileCloud now lives happily inside Docker, chilling with my shared mount point.
+FileCloud now lives happily inside docker, chilling with my shared mount point.
 If you're trying the same and getting hit with *"Storage path invalid"*, don’t argue with the daemon.
 Just feed it the path it can see.

 **Pro tip**: Volumes are cool, but mounted folders are real enough to please the cloud gods.